da2ce7/better-suncalc/README.md

 - `alwaysUp`: `true` if the moon never rises/sets and is always _above_ the horizon during the day
 - `alwaysDown`: `true` if the moon is always _below_ the horizon

-By default, it will search for moon rise and set during local user's day (frou 0 to 24 hours).
+By default, it will search for moon rise and set during local user's day (from 0 to 24 hours).
 If `inUTC` is set to true, it will instead search the specified date from 0 to 24 UTC hours.